phlippieb/daily-budget-app/README.md

 - See a running daily allowance based on your total budgeted amount and expenses
 - Manage multiple budgets
 - Fully offline
+- Widgets
+- iCloud backup and syncing
 - Lightweight, simple and fast
-- iCloud backup and syncing

 ## 👷🏻 Upcoming features